malloryhayr/ExternalDataConverter/README.md

 CafeStube utilizes this to upgrade replay files from older versions of Minecraft to the latest version.

-When you use this library, you completely accept the risk that dataconverters _WILL NOT RUN CORRECTLY_ your data.
+When you use this library, you completely accept the risk that dataconverters _WILL NOT RUN CORRECTLY_ on your data.
 Your data data _WILL BECOME CORRUPT_ as a result, and it is entirely **YOUR FAULT**.

 # Technical overview